inaturalist/iNaturalistAndroid/README.md

 1. Choose `General / Existing Projects into Workspace`
 1. `Select root directory` as `path/to/your/workspace/INaturalistAndroid`
 1. Check the `INaturalistAndroid` project and click `Finish`
-1. Open the project properties for the INaturalistAndroid project (right click on it, use File menu, etc)
-1. Go to `Android` and add the `FaceookSDK` as a library

 In theory it should build now!